gbibeaul/blog-perso/content/build-a-vercel-monorepo.md

 cd packages/functions/
 vercel
 ```
-This will trigger a couple of questions accepting the default will mostly work here.
+This will trigger a couple of questions, accepting the default will mostly work here.
 Once this is done, we can head over to the Vercel dashboard and see our newly deployed project.

 ![Vercel dashboard image](images/build-a-vercel-monorepo/Screenshot_2021-01-23.png)